Voiced by: Masaya Matsukaze (JP), Corey Marshall (EN)

 - Hopeless Boss Fight: The battle against him at the arcade is a subversion.
 The game progresses if you lose and it looks like he's invincible but the reality is he's just REALLY hard to fight.
 If you're good you CAN beat him and get a different cutscene.
 Unfortunately it doesn't really affect the story after so it's more for personal satisfaction than anything else.

 - Inferred Survival: He never reappears in Shenmue II, but is unlikely to have died after his second defeat in the comic adaptation of Chapter 2, as he's kicked off the ship Ryo is traveling on well within sight of the docks at Aberdeen.
-Early screenshots for Part III confirm that Chai is indeed still around to cause trouble for Ryo.
+Sure enough, Chai is indeed still around to cause trouble for Ryo in the third game.

 - Large Ham: Plays this up in his QTE tutorial explanation.

 - Lightning Bruiser: He's incredibly fast and just as tough.

 - Obviously Evil: A bald hunchback who's creepy on just about every level, and his Leitmotif sounds like a theme for a demon.

 - Scary Teeth: Missing or sharpened, adding to his already hideous appearance.